-Looking to buy the best Apron Feeder for sale?
-Get Quotes sends your requirements to expert suppliers in Australia so you get personalised quotes to compare, then choose the one that’s right for you.
-No more trawling through multiple websites!
-Get Quotes to find the right Apron Feeder for sale now.
+Looking to buy the best Brentwood Apron Feeder for sale?
+Get Quotes sends your requirements to expert suppliers in Australia so you get personalised quotes to compare Apron Feeder prices, specifications, features and terms then choose the one that’s right for you.
+Also compare servicing, consumables and reviews, so you can buy with confidence.

 Brentwood Recycling Systems | Recycling and Waste Processing Machinery Brentwood Recycling Systems is a leading manufacturer and supplier of recycling and waste-processing machinery — including shredders, apron feeders, conveying and feeding equipment, polystyrene recycling equipment and sorting and screening equipment

 With 35 years of experience, Brentwood Recycling Systems has the expertise, experience and capacity you need to create effective ...

 An apron feeder is a type of mechanical equipment used to transfer materials from one place to another.
 It consists of a series of overlapping metal plates or pans that are attached to a chain or conveyor belt.
 The pans move along the conveyor, carrying the material with them.
 The material is then discharged at the end of the feeder.
 Apron feeders are commonly used in mining and aggregate industries to transport heavy materials such as ore, coal, and rock.
 They are designed to handle large volumes of material and can operate in harsh environments.
 The design of an apron feeder allows it to withstand high impact and abrasion, making it a durable and reliable piece of equipment.

 What are the different types of apron feeders available in the market?

 Apron feeders are heavy-duty machines that are used to transport materials from one point to another.
 They are commonly used in mining, quarrying, and cement industries.
 There are several types of apron feeders available in the market, including: